Kishp92/DRG-based-Hosptial-Cost-and-Medicare-Reimbursement/README.md

 ## ABSTRACT

-Analysis of hospital costs and medicare reimbursements in the US baed on Dianosis Related Group (DRG) from 2016-2017.
+Analysis of hospital costs and medicare reimbursements in the US based on Diagnosis Related Group (DRG) from 2016-2017.

 ## Purpose